Adolf Hitler in popular culture: After the start of the war

 One Superman story where Superman defeats Hitler is notable for triggering a response in an official Nazi media outlet.
 The story was called "How Superman would end the War" and was published not in a comic book but in Look magazine in 1940.
 The story was published with the full cooperation of Jerry Siegel and Joe Shuster, the creators of the Superman character.
-Both Siegel and Shuster happen to be Jewish and therefore are considered enemies by Nazi Germany so while the United States was still officially neutral, Siegel and Shuster were not.
+Both Siegel and Shuster were Jewish and therefore are considered enemies by Nazi Germany so while the United States was still officially neutral, Siegel and Shuster were not.
 "How Superman would end the War" is acknowledged in the magazine itself as outside of normal Superman continuity and non-canon.
 As implied by its title, "How Superman would end the War" is a story detailing a hypothetical scenario in which Superman intervenes in World War II.
 The story starts in the Siegfried Line where German soldiers see Superman flying towards them.
 Superman then lands and while the soldiers shoot at him, the bullets have no effect and bounce off.
 Superman puts an artillery gun out of service by using his super strength to tie a knot into the gun's barrel.
 After that, Superman flies away and when an airplane tries to stop him, he tears off the propeller, confusing the pilot.
 Superman continues his flight where he lands in Berlin and kidnaps Hitler (who complains about his kidnapping).
 Superman, while holding on to Hitler, flies to Moscow in the Soviet Union where he kidnaps another dictator, Joseph Stalin (at this point not yet in the war, he was against Hitler starting from 1941 onwards) and flies them both to the Palace of Nations, the League of Nations headquarters in Geneva, Switzerland.
 Hitler and Stalin are then both put on trial for war crimes including among others, the Nazi-Soviet joint occupation of Poland.
 This trial thus ends the war.